How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 Replacing your Blank LCD Screen in Earlier Disklaviers

 A blank LCD screen can render your Yamaha MX-100II Disklavier nearly unusable.
 You can replace these with brand-new LCD screens, which are still available.
 In the MX-100II and HQ-100SX, this is Yamaha part VN635201, although it differs for other units.
-The screens are available on Yamaha 24×7, or for a bit cheaper on Synth-Parts (update: … Read more
+As of , the screens are not available on Yamaha 24×7—it appears they stopped listing … Read more

 Recording with the Nalbantov: The Truly Blank Disk!